DIVORCE LAW TOPICS

 In the state of California, a divorce takes six months and a day from the date the the opposing party is served.
 A judgment cannot be entered before that date.
 However, if the divorce is not resolved, it can be entered after that date.

 Legal separation is the similar to a divorce in that it requires a petition and a response.
 It requires a judgment.
 The main difference is that when a judgment is entered for legal separation, the parties are still married and cannot marry third-parties.

 An annulled marriage is the act of a court stating that the marriage is invalid.
-It is based uponstatutory factors such as fraud, underage consent among other factors.
-An annulment may only be decreed by a court.
-The parties cannot agree that they were never married.
+It is based upon statutory factors such as fraud, underage consent or other factors.
+An annulment may only be decreed by a court meaning that the parties cannot agree to have their marriage annulled.

 The court favors both parents being involved with the minor children and will look to the well-being of the children.